 Anyone working with materials known to contain crystalline silica and in which the silica could become respirable must be informed of the potential hazards, the safety precautions, and proper housekeeping practices prior to beginning their work with the substance.
-This includes all employees in Art & Design who work in/with ceramics (not necessary after 2021); all facility maintenance personnel; all campus and building services workers who clean in the ceramic studio (not necessary after 2021); and all Engineering/Collaboratory personnel who work with projects where crystalline silica is present.
+This includes all employees in Art & Design who work in/with ceramics; all facility maintenance personnel; all campus and building services workers who clean in the ceramic studio; and all Engineering/Collaboratory personnel who work with projects where crystalline silica is present.
 This training is accomplished through a Qualtrics program.